Classes & Schedule

 Learn how to make music class enjoyable, teach students to read music, and teach basic vocal technique and part-singing.
 You will be introduced to the Kodaly method, a way of teaching music through age-appropriate activities, folk songs, and games that make music engaging.
 Students in the class will role-play as grade-school students, participate in class discussion, and receive tips for lesson planning.

 Elem.
 Ed.
 I, Grades 1-3 Rhythmic Concepts: Beat vs. Rhythm, Quarter note/rest, Eighth note pairs, Tie and slur, Half note, Duple & triple meter, barlines, Conducting patterns of 2 & 3.
 Melodic Concepts: pentatonic scale, solfege, Curwen hand signs, aural and visual pitch identification, Progression: Mi/So, La, Do, Re, high Do’.

 Children’s Musical Skills

 Children’s Musical Skills covers a sequence of melodic and rhythmic elements that will equip students with skills for reading and singing unfamiliar music.
-This class may be taken separate from or in conjunction with the OH Children’s Choir and is intended for school-aged children.
+It is recommended that this class be taken in conjunction with the Children’s Choir and is intended for school-aged children.
+Literacy skills in rhythm and melody will be presented, along with activities to make the content enjoyable.
+Students will be divided into levels based on age, and will not be tested for placement.
+The class will be structured in such a way as to be achievable for those without prior learning but also to be challenging for students with former music experience.
 (See Camp Fees>Part-Time Students tab for rates.)